0xPolygon/zkevm-data-streamer/README.md

 Command format sent by the client:
 >u64 command = 4
 >u64 streamType // e.g. 1:Sequencer
->u32 bookmarkLength // Length of fromBookmark
+>u32 bookmarkLength // Length of fromBookmark (Max bookmark length value is 16)
 >u8[] fromBookmark

-If already started terminates the connection.
+If already started or `bookmarkLength` exceeds the maximum length, terminates the connection.

 ### Stop
 Stops the reception of the streaming transmission.